 - Create educational PowerPoint presentations on final seafood recommendations and present them via webinar.

-- Knowledge of how fisheries are assessed and managed.
+- Understanding of fisheries issues and how fisheries are assessed and managed.

 - Experienced researcher, attention to detail.